emaloney/MBDataEnvironment/README.md

 Any native runtime object instance can be stored in the Mockingbird variable space.
 When an object is stored in the variable space, it is associated with a *variable name* and is then considered a *variable value*.

-Variable values can be exposed to the variable space via Objective-C:
+In Objective-C, variable values can be exposed to the variable space using the keyed subscripting notation:

 ```objc
 [MBVariableSpace instance][@"cats"] = @[@"Barrett", @"Duncan", @"Gabby"];
 ```

-The code above associates the variable name `cats` with an `NSArray` instance containing three items (the strings "`Barrett`", "`Duncan`" and "`Gabby`").
+The code above associates `$cats` with an `NSArray` containing three items (the strings "`Barrett`", "`Duncan`" and "`Gabby`").

-Using an MBML manifest file to load the Mockingbird environment allows the variable space to be pre-populated with values.
+You can also use an MBML manifest file to pre-populate the variable space when the environment is loaded.

-You could ensure that the Mockingbird environment always has the same values for the variable `cats`, for example, using an MBML *variable declaration* in the manifest:
+To ensure that the Mockingbird environment always has the same values for `$cats`, for example, you could add this *variable declaration* in the manifest:

 ```xml
 <Var name="cats" type="list" mutable="F">